 About the Program

-- Use of open, collaborative Intellectual Property (IP) agreements that are attractive for industry partners
+- use of open, collaborative Intellectual Property (IP) agreements that are attractive for industry partners,

-- Use of incentives and rewards for research staff who engage with industry and commercialise research
+- use of incentives and rewards for research staff who engage with industry and commercialise research,

-- Co-funding commitments from industry partners, and proactive engagement with businesses
+- co-funding commitments from industry partners, and proactive engagement with businesses,

-- Opportunities and pathways that promote strong industry engagement and job-ready skills, including development of educational qualifications and pathways with the Vocational and Education Training (VET) sector.
+- opportunities and pathways that promote strong industry engagement and job-ready skills, including development of educational qualifications and pathways with the Vocational and Education Training (VET) sector.

-The Trailblazer Universities Program responds to feedback to the public consultation on university research commercialisation, which highlighted the importance of strengthening capability at the institutional level.
+The Trailblazer Universities Program addresses feedback to the public consultation on university research commercialisation, which highlighted the importance of strengthening capability at the institutional level.
 Submissions to the consultation also emphasised key barriers to collaboration and commercialisation, and proposed solutions such as more effective IP arrangements and greater incentives for academics and institutions to translate and commercialise research.

 Trailblazer universities were selected through a competitive two-stage application process.

-The six Trailblazer Universities projects are:
+The six Trailblazer university projects are:

 - Curtin University – Resources Technology for Critical Minerals Trailblazer

-- Deakin University – Recycling and Clean Energy Commercialisation Hub (REaCH)
+- Deakin University – Recycling and Clean Energy Commercialisation Hub (REACH)

 - The University of Adelaide – Defence Trailblazer for Concept to Sovereign Capability (CSC)

-- Partnering with researchers from the University of New South Wales and over 50 businesses, the University of Adelaide will lead this project to develop new defence industry technology and 100 new defence products, creating over 1000 jobs and more than 1,400 additional jobs through the broader supply chain over four years.
+- CSC is developing new defence industry technology and 100 new defence products, creating over 1000 jobs and more than 1,400 additional jobs through the broader supply chain over four years.

-- In collaboration with industry partners, the University of Adelaide will match the Government funding by more than three-to-one investment in this critical project to safeguard our national and regional security, and boost Australia’s sovereign capability in the defence industry.
+- In collaboration with industry partners, the University of Adelaide will match the Government funding by more than three-to-one investment in this critical project to safeguard national and regional security, and boost Australia’s sovereign capability in the defence industry.

-- The University of Queensland will lead the Food and Beverage Accelerator (FaBA) in partnership with the University of Southern Queensland and Queensland University of Technology.
+- The University of Queensland is leading the FaBA in partnership with the University of Southern Queensland and Queensland University of Technology.

-- In collaboration with the Australian National University and University of South Australia, University of Southern Queensland will lead the Innovative Launch, Automation, Novel Materials, Communications and Hypersonics (iLAuNCH) Hub, which is a regionally headquartered project.
+- In collaboration with the Australian National University and University of South Australia, University of Southern Queensland is leading the iLAuNCH, which is a regionally based project.

 If you have any questions, please email the Department at firstname.lastname@example.org